kuujo/vertigo-js/README.md

 ```

 When Vertigo deploys the network, it will automatically detect the current Vert.x
 cluster scope.
-If the current Vert.x instance is a member of a Xync cluster then
+If the current Vert.x instance is a Hazelcast clustered instance,
-the network will be deployed across the Xync cluster.
-Otherwise, the network will
+Vertigo will attempt to deploy the network across the cluster.
+This behavior can
+be configured in the network's configuration.

-be deployed within the current Vert.x instance using the Vert.x `Container`.
+If the current Vert.x instance is not clustered then all network deployment will
+automatically fall back to the Vert.x `Container`.
+Even if a network is configured
+to be deployed locally, Vertigo will still coordinate using Hazelcast if it's
+available.

+Note that in order to support remote component deployment you must use a
+[Xync](http://github.com/kuujo/xync) node or some other facility that supports
+event bus deployments.

 ### Undeploying a network
 To undeploy a network, use the `undeployNetwork` method.